SSaishruthi/Linear_Regression_Detailed_Implementation/README.md

 - Comparison of model using normal equation with scikit implementation

-Concepts are inspired from Prof. Andrew Ng's machine learning course.
+Concepts are inspired from Prof. Andrew Ng's machine learning course and online learning through videos.